 Vets now know that a certain drug, when given early (before clinical signs develop), markedly extends the life expectancy of dogs with Grade 3 murmurs that are due to leaky heart valves.

 The evidence has to be solid and factual, with a statistical analysis that stands up to scrutiny and has irrefutable results.
-And the EPIC study into the treatment of heart murmurs has all of this (see references 1 and 2 at the end for more detail).
+And the EPIC study into the treatment of heart murmurs has all of this.1,2

-Vets now have real, hard evidence that starting pimobendan early in at-risk dogs has big benefits.
-These include:
+Vets now have real, hard evidence that starting pimobendan early in at-risk dogs with heart murmurs has big benefits, such as:

-- 1/3 reduction in the likelihood of developing heart failure at any given time (when compared with similar dogs not on any treatment)
+- A one-third reduction in the likelihood of developing heart failure at any given time (when compared with similar dogs not on any treatment)

 - 15 months more good-quality life than similar dogs not receiving pimobendan